 - Zero-deductible coverage: pays the deductible amounts regardless of accident fault

-- Loyalty deductions: for on-going listing with OMA Insurance.
-This program may also honour previous history for those switching to OMA
+- Loyalty deductions: for ongoing listing with OMA Insurance.
+This program may also honor the previous history of those switching to OMA

 - Student rates: Discounts may apply to clients under 25 years of age